 - Creepy Doll: When on tour in America, he discovers that his room has quite a few old-fashioned jester dolls in it, which also have stories of being haunted attached to them.
 He resolves to sleep on the sofa for the duration of his stay.

 - Cute and Psycho: Older videos showcase more of Phil's... weirder side.
 He still retains a lot of that vibe.
 Prime examples are the times when he breaks out the black humour, casually spews odd facts about topics like pyromania, his general tendency to suddenly start staring wide-eyed at the camera without a word for some time and saying things that are sometimes flat-out Nightmare Fuel material.
 The last April Fool's prank with Dan takes it to an all new height.(in a disturbing falsetto): "Let's fix it with lamb's blood!"

 - Does Not Like Spam: It used to be bananas - he's grown past it.
-He still hates cheese, tomato juice, and carbonated water.
+Because of this change, he made a video tasting other foods he didn't like, and concluded that he still hates cheese, tomato juice, and carbonated water.

-- Epic Fail: When a creepy old woman comes to his door inviting him to meet "The Holy Mother", he refuses by saying "maybe next time" instead of a hard refusal.
+- Epic Fail: Phil tells a story of when a creepy old woman came to his door inviting him to meet "The Holy Mother".
+He refused by saying "maybe next time" instead of a hard refusal.
 He mentions the paranoia induced by this error.